harryprotist/cards-against-humanity/README.md

 connect through the IRC server, controlling the game by private messaging commands to the bot.

-In order to run the bot, CardGame.py must be run with commandline arguments for the server ip, port, and channel name (including the #), in that order.
+In order to run the bot, CardGame.bat (Windows) or CardGame.sh (Mac/Linux) must be run with commandline arguments for the server ip, port, and channel name (including the #), in that order.

 ## Commands: